Kiffhost/exalted-scripture-understanding/Items/Artifacts & Evocations/Arms of the Chosen/Weapons/Gnomon/Gnomon.md

 ## [[Evocations]] of [[Gnomon]]

 Seven-Finger Wu’s trickery endowed [[Gnomon]] with an illusory mantle of celestial legitimacy.
 This quirk in destiny fools any [[Sidereal Exalted]] or god who works for the Bureau of Destiny into thinking that the staff’s wielder is a legitimate agent of Heaven.
-This is equivalent to a Minor Tie of trust.
+This is equivalent to a Minor [[Intimacy|Tie]] of trust.